-Cremated remains may be scattered as described above by employees at a licensed cemetery, cemetery brokers, crematory employees, registered cremated remains disposers, funeral establishment staff members, or the decedent's family.
-All cremated remains must be removed from the container for scattering, with the exception of those remains placed into a scattering urn for scattering cremated remains at sea from a boat.
-Scattering may also be done by any person having the right to control the disposition of the cremated remains of any person or that person's designee if the person does not dispose of or offer to dispose of more than ten cremated remains within any calendar year.
+Cremated or hydrolyzed remains may be scattered as described above by employees at a licensed cemetery, cemetery brokers, crematory employees, registered cremated remains disposers, funeral establishment staff members, or the decedent's family.
+All cremated or hydrolyzed remains must be removed from the container for scattering, with the exception of those remains placed into a scattering urn for scattering at sea from a boat.

+Scattering may also be done by any person having the right to control the disposition of the cremated or hydrolyzed remains of any person or that person's designee if the person does not dispose of or offer to dispose of more than 10 cremated or hydrolyzed remains within any calendar year.

 When scattering remains, you should avoid inhaling the dust from the remains, since there may be health risks.
-The county health department must issue a Permit for Disposition, and boat/aircraft operators must notify the U.S. Environmental Protection Agency after scattering.
+The county health department must issue a Disposition Permit, and boat/aircraft operators must notify the U.S. Environmental Protection Agency after scattering.

-State law requires cremated remains disposers who scatter by air or boat to post copies of their current pilot or boating licenses and the addresses of their cremated remains storage areas at their place of business.
+State law requires cremated remains disposers who scatter by air or boat to post copies of their current pilot or boating licenses and the addresses of their storage areas at their place of business.
 The law also requires disposers to conduct scatterings within 60 days of receiving the remains, unless the person with the right to control disposition is notified in writing of the reason for the delay.